Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Effective Hamiltonian

 \section{Effective Hamiltonian}

-We consider a gas of fermions with mass \(m\) and two spin components (\(\uparrow,\downarrow\)), coupled to a molecular field \(\hat b\) (representing the closed Feshbach channel) and an impurity (polaron) of mass \(M\) described by the operator \(\hat d\).
-The comprehensive two-channel Hamiltonian is expressed as:
+We consider a gas of fermions with mass $m$ and two spin components ($\uparrow,\downarrow$), coupled to a molecular field $\hat{b}$, representing the closed Feshbach channel, and an impurity (polaron) of mass $M$ described by the operator~$\hat{d}$.
+The comprehensive two-channel Hamiltonian, which explicitly incorporates both the open channel of free-scattering fermions and the closed channel of bound molecular states, is expressed as:

 where the distinct contributions are: